jpivarski/phases/README.md

 This can make it easier to understand certain compilation errors downstream.

-Since the different phases have different constructors, they may need different contents and methods, too.
+We've seen that the phases can have different constructors, but they may need different contents and methods, too.
 The same annotations apply:

     @phases.declare(meteoroid -> meteor, meteor -> meteorite)
     class Astrolith(composition: String,